 Coloring: The process of altering and enhancing the color of the video.

-Editor: The job of the editor is to piece together all the video and audio clips to create a coherent project which becomes the final masterpiece.
+Editor: The job of the editor is to piece together all the video, audio clips, and graphics to create a coherent project which becomes the final masterpiece.

 Title: On Screen text used to provide information.